lifelike/pangamebook/README.md

 it should not be difficult to get started.

 # What the Filter Does
-Pangamebook looks for all top-level headers that contain of only lowercase letters, digits, and underscores.
-Headers like *start*, *first_room*, or *finding_some_loot_23* will be affected, but headers like *Introduction*, *How To Play*, *Character Sheet*, or *Epilogue* will be ignored.
+Pangamebook looks for all top-level headers that consists of only lowercase letters, digits, and underscores.
+Headers like *start*, *first_room*, or *finding_some_loot_23* will be affected, but headers like *Introduction*, *How To Play*, *character sheet*, or *Epilogue* will be ignored (as they contain upper-case letters and/or spaces).
+All ignored sections are expected to be either at the very beginning or end of the document.

-A top-level header that is a (positive) number will also be ignored, as that number will be used as-is instead.
+Pangamebook collects each affected (i.e. non-ignored) header together with everything that follows it up until the next top-level header, including lower-level headers and all text and images and tables etc. That collection is considered a *section*.

-Pangamebook shuffles all affected headers together with everything that follows it up until the next top-level header, including lower-level headers and all text and images and tables etc. That collection of things that is moved together with the header is considered a *section*.
+A top-level header that is a (positive) number will keep that number in the output document as well.
+Other than that its section are handled like all other gamebook-sections.
+Trying to use the same number twice causes the filter to print an error message and abort.

-Sections will never be moved from before an ignored top-level header to after that header, or vice-versa.
-An important effect of this is that headers that are numbers, like **1** will *stay where they are*, and will also naturally divide the gamebook into parts that keeps the story from jump around too much.
-Most books will probably have a **1** header to mark the beginning of the story, and that will be guaranteed to remain the first one in the output as well.
-If the last header has a sufficiently high number (say **400**) it will remain the last.
-Any other header can also have a number to fix it in the story, but if there are too many sections to shuffle in between fixed headers the filter will not be happy (say if you fix **1** and **400**, but there are actually 410 sections in the book).
+Pangamebook versions before 1.6.0 just shuffled randomly.
+Starting with version 1.6.0 a more predictable method is used that tries to spread out sections with constant gaps.
+Sections that are adjacent in the input document will end up 23 numbers apart in the output document, if possible.
+The number 23 can be configured by setting metadata **gamebook-gap**.
+If it is set to something less than 1 the old method of just randomly shuffling the sections will be used instead.
+The old method also handles numbered input-sections slightly differently.
+It will not allow sections before such a section to be shuffled to after it, and vice-versa.

 After shuffling all sections that are to be shuffled, all their headings are numbered in sequence.
 There may be gaps created where there are